visualtecnologicc/unraid-v6-plugins/README.md

 ## Installation
 <p>
-1. Navigate to the Plugins tab on the Unraid interface
+1. Navigate to the Plugins tab on the Unraid interface<br>
-2. Click the 'install plugin' sub tab
+2. Click the 'install plugin' sub tab<br>
-3. Either paste the LINK or navigate to the .PLG file and press install
+3. Either paste the LINK or navigate to the .PLG file and press install<br>
-4. Go to the Unraid Settings page, click on the app icon, setup the way you want, and hit apply.
+4. Go to the Unraid Settings page, click on the app icon, setup the way you want, and hit apply.<br>
-5. Go to UnRAID WebGui -> Settings -> &lt;Plugin Name&gt; and configure your initial settings
+5. Go to UnRAID WebGui -> Settings -> &lt;Plugin Name&gt; and configure your initial settings<br>
 </p>

 ***